docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 ## Let's Encrypt (Recommended)

-To enable Let's Encrypt on your mail server, you have to:
+To enable Let's Encrypt for `docker-mailserver`, you have to:

 - Get your certificate using [letsencrypt client](https://github.com/letsencrypt/letsencrypt)
 - Add an environment variable `SSL_TYPE` with value `letsencrypt` (see [`docker-compose.yml`][github-file-compose])